Traders Trust group includes 2 related companies.

-Traders Trust group accepts clients from all over the world, excluding USA, Canada, Australia, New Zealand, Iran, Iraq, North Korea, USA, Cuba, Syria, Sudan, Afghanistan, Guyana, Uganda, Yemen and some other countries where restrictions apply.
+Traders Trust group accepts clients from all over the world, excluding USA, Canada, Australia, New Zealand, Iran, Iraq, North Korea, Cuba, Syria, Sudan, Afghanistan, Guyana, Uganda, Yemen and some other countries where restrictions apply.

 Forex broker offers the following underlying assets for trading.

 |40+ Currency Pairs||Based on major and minor world currencies.|

 |15 Crypto Pairs||Based on Bitcoin, Ethereum, Litecoin, Ripple.|

 |5 Indice CFDs||Based on baskets of different blue-chip stocks.|